The Shower Head

 "The Shower Head" is the 126th episode of the NBC sitcom Seinfeld.
 This is the sixteenth episode for the seventh season.
 It aired on February 15, 1996.
 It had 32.3 million US viewers.
-This episode focuses on Jerry and George's struggles to get their respective parents to move out of New York.
-Meanwhile, the tenants of Jerry's apartment building are made miserable by the new low-flow showerheads, and Elaine takes a drug test for work which comes back positive for opium.
+In this episode, Jerry needs to hasten his parents' return to Florida, which George jeopardizes by having his parents follow suit; Elaine cannot pass a urine test for work; and Kramer's showers are spoiled by low-flow showerheads.